-Everyone knows that nothing escapes a black hole, no feedback, no phone calls, no orders, and no visibility.
-This is the black hole that yawns as you send off the sales proposal.
+Everyone knows that nothing escapes a black hole, no feedback, no phone calls, no orders, no information, and no visibility, just when managers start asking about sales closing.
+This is the black hole that yawns soon after the customer receives your sales proposal.
 All you can do is wait!

 A recent experience illustrates how failure to follow a consistent process can undo otherwise excellent work.
 The customer seemed clear about the purpose and was open to as much exploration as we were willing to conduct.
 It was a relatively small opportunity however; we invested a little time to get a fair understanding of the situation and needs.

 There was a clear budget and time table for reaching a decision.
 The response close date was driven by the holiday schedule of the people involved in the decision.
 One person returned from their vacation as the other departed for his.
 As it happened, the following week, I also took a holiday break.

 A week after my return, we received a polite note explaining that they had selected someone else.
 With the benefit of 20:20 hindsight, I immediately realised that we had ignored a number of checks and precautions that we routinely teach others to use.

 The consequences, in this case the loss of a small opportunity, could easily be shrugged off and consigned to the file marked ‘experience’ but that would be missing an opportunity to learn.
 Putting something in the file marked ‘experience’ is usually just another way of saying c'est la vie, that’s life, let’s forget it and move on.

 The phrase we use to shrug of a setback, ‘put it down to experience’ should mean that we actually invest some time and effort in learning from it.
 Avoiding the uncertainty of the post tender black hole depends on a series of things that must be done earlier in a sale.